azideu/SmartHomeSystem-/README.md

 ## Usage

-Upon running the application, follow the on-screen prompts to log in.
-Once authenticated, you can control various devices, view their statuses, and perform other actions as permitted by your user role.
+Once the application launches:
+In the GUI: Add, remove, or toggle devices using buttons.
+Device status will update in real time.
+In CLI mode: Follow on-screen prompts to log in and interact with devices through text commands.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.
-(I can't code shit pls help.)
+(I can't code shit pls help me.)